 - Distortion of empirical evidence, since data sets are counted twice, although they are the same;

 Instead of adopting unethical strategies to publish a paper, avoid heavy frowns from your peers by focusing on enhancing and improving your manuscript.
-With Language Editing Plus Service by Elsevier, you can achieve excellency in written text.
+With Language Editing Plus Service by Elsevier, you can achieve excellence in written text.
 Our team of language experts will pay special attention to the logic and flow of contents, adjusting your document to meet your needs.
 Apart from professional text edition, we offer reference checking and a customized Cover Letter.
 All this, with unlimited rounds of language review and full support at every step of the way.
-Use the simulator below to check the price for your manuscript, using the total number of words of your document.
+Use the simulator below to check the price for your manuscript, using the total number of words in your document.